krmaxwell/python-katas/grocery_store/readme.md

 ## Step 1

-Welcome to the Grocery store, we have some pretty nice cash registers which have an interface to a ROM containing daily sale info, through which we can collect the sales reports from all the tills at the end of the day.
-You see, there is this script which connects to the registers and reads the daily transactions, generating a Record Of Sales (ROS) which is a file containing an item name, quantity sold of this item, and the total price paid for quantity amount of item name.
+Welcome to the grocery store!
+We have some pretty nice cash registers which have an interface to a ROM containing daily sale info.
+At the of the day, a script connects to the registers and reads the daily transactions.
+It then generates a Record Of Sales (ROS) which is a file containing an item name, quantity sold, and the total price paid for that quantity of the item.

-We collect all of these ROS's and email them for manuall processing by the accountant, Mr Bean.C.Ounter.
-However, we will team you up with Mr Bean, so you can facilitate his job a bit, as we plan to open 30 new Grocery stores.
+We collect all of these records (ROS) and email them for manual processing by the accountant, Mr Bean C. Ounter.
+However, we will team you up with Mr Bean to facilitate his job a bit as we plan to open 30 new stores.

 Your first task is to write a program that reads ROS files and generates the grand total income for each ROS file.

-Thus, the contents of one example ROS file can be found below:
+The contents of one example ROS file can be found below:

 ```csv
 bread, 1, 2